 BURNOUT: EVERYTHING YOU NEED TO KNOW

-Ever feel like no amount of rest can replenish your energy?
-You might be experiencing burnout.
-In this resource, we’ll explore how to recognise the signs of burnout and share effective strategies to help you recover.
+Ever feel like no matter how much you rest, you still can’t seem to recharge?
+You might be experiencing burnout—a common response to prolonged stress, especially at work or school.
+In this resource, we’ll explore how to recognize the signs of burnout and share practical strategies to help you recover and regain balance.

 References: